conda/conda-dot-org/CONTRIBUTING.md

 can choose issues.
 If there is an aspect of the website that you feel needs work, please create a new issue using the **Add item** button at the bottom of the appropriate column.

-For new contributors, please look for issues which have the https://github.com/conda-incubator/conda-dot-org/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22 label.
+For new contributors, please look for issues which have the <https://github.com/conda-incubator/conda-dot-org/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22>
+label.
 If you want to work on an issue, please leave a comment saying so.
 The first person to comment on the issue will be assigned.
 If they are unable to work on it for any reason, the second person who comments on it will be assigned, and so on.

-## Github flow
+## GitHub flow

 ### Prerequisites